MED-TEX: Transferring and Explaining Knowledge with Less Data from Pretrained Medical Imaging Models: Transfer and explain knowledge from medical pretrained models (MED-TEX)

-In this section, we introduce the details of our framework MED-TEX which includes a fixed pretrained teacher and two trainable modules called explainer and student, as illustrated in Fig.~\ref{fig:overall}(a). \thanh{Recalling the hosptial example in the introduction, suppose that a CNN-based classifier (teacher, $\ttt$) is pretrained to classify images which is usually a cumbersome model in order to adapt to large-scale dataset from the headquarter.} \thanh{The student $\sss$ is another CNN-based classifier that can be more than a hundred times smaller to significantly reduce computational complexity.} It is noteworthy that the dataset used for training the teacher may not be accessible to us due to sensitivity or privacy.
-With a raw input image, $\matr{X} \in \mathbb{R}^{C \times H \times W}$ ($C, H, W$ are the channels, height, and width of the image, respectively), the explainer $\eee$ inspired by the U-net~\cite{ronneberger2015u} architecture produces selection scores \thanh{$\matr{\Theta}$, which give high scores for the important pixels for the decision of the teacher and low scores for the unimportant ones. \thanh{In our framework, $\matr{\Theta}$ has the same size to $\matr{X}$ and is element-wise multiplied by $\matr{X}$ to get a simplified the input image, denoted by $\matr{X}'$.} This $\matr{X}'$ then is input to the student $\sss$ to perform predictions.
-Our goal is training the student to mimic the behaviors of the teacher by pushing teacher's outputs from the last and intermediate layers close to student's outputs while the explainer makes use of $\matr{\Theta}$ guide the student by simplifying input $\matr{X}$ into $\matr{X'}$, as illustrated in Fig.~\ref{fig:overall}.
-The architecture details of teacher, student and explainer will be elaborated on later in Section~\ref{sec:result}.}
+We denote the CNN-based global classifier model (teacher, $\ttt$).
+The student $\sss$ is another CNN-based classifier that can potentially be a hundred times smaller to significantly reduce computational complexity and be trained by less data only from the local branch.
+With input image, $\matr{X} \in \mathbb{R}^{C \times H \times W}$ ($C, H, W$ are the channels, height and width of the image, respectively), the explainer $\eee$ inspired by under-completed auto encoder with skip connections produces the selection scores $\matr{\Theta}$, which are high for the important pixels for the decision of the teacher and low for the unimportant ones.
+In our framework, $\matr{\Theta}$ has the same size to $\matr{X}$ (at pixel level) and is element-wise multiplied by $\matr{X}$ to get a simplified the input image, denoted by $\matr{X}'$.
+This $\matr{X}'$ is then input to the student $\sss$ to perform predictions.
+Our goal is training the student to mimic the behaviors of the teacher by pushing teacher's outputs from the last and intermediate layers close to student's outputs while the explainer produces $\matr{\Theta}$ to guide the student by highlighting the regions of $\matr{X}$ to generate $\matr{X'}$, as illustrated in Fig.~\ref{fig:overall}(c).\\ \textbf{Proposed framework.} The teacher's and student's predicted distributions over the labels is denoted $\vec{y}^{\ttt} \in \Delta^{L}$ and $\vec{y}^{\sss} \in \Delta^{L}$ respectively, where $L$ is the number of labels and $\Delta^L$ denotes the $L$ dimensional simplex.
+The $\ttt$ and $\sss$ has $M$ and $N$ layers respectively, where the last layer is a fully connected layer and other layers are convolutional layers (or block convolution layers). $N$ can be different from $M$ as in \cite{ahn2019variational}; however, we simplify formulas by $N=M$.
+We have $\vec{y}^\ttt = \ttt(\matr{X})$ (i.e., $\pprob{y^\ttt_l | \matr{X}} \propto \ttt(\matr{X})_l$), $\matr{X}' | \matr{X} = \eee(\matr{X})$, and $\vec{y}^\sss | \matr{X}' = \sss(\matr{X}')$ (i.e., $\qprob{y^\sss_l | \matr{X'}} \propto \sss(\matr{X})_l$).
+We formulate our preliminary goals of explaining and extracting the teacher's knowledge to the student as the following loss derived from mutual information (derived from Eq.~(\ref{eq:term1_v})).